jmptrader/JonesFamilyBusinessApp/README.md

 # JonesFamilyBusinessApp
 MVC Sample.
 To run the project you MUST edit Web.config file, appSettings section with full path to dbfile (.mdf) and full path to logpath (.txt)
+There is a mdf file to test in "JonesFamilyBusinessApp/Db/jonesdb.mdf".
+Log file can be located anywhere
 ```xml
 <appSettings>
   ...